blairmichaelg/Acoustical/audio_input/README.md

 ## Contents

-*   **Sample Audio Files:** Place `.mp3`, `.wav`, `.flac`, or other supported audio files here for local chord extraction and testing.
+*   **Sample Audio Files:** Place `.mp3`, `.wav`, `.flac`, or other supported audio files (see project configuration for a full list) here for local chord extraction and testing.
-*   **Downloaded Audio:** When using the web app or CLI to extract chords from a URL, audio files will be temporarily downloaded to a temporary directory managed by the application, not directly into this folder.
-This directory is primarily for user-provided local files or for development/testing purposes.
+*   **Downloaded Audio:** The `audio_input/downloader.py` script, by default, saves downloaded audio into this `audio_input` directory (or a specified output path).
+The web application might use a system temporary directory for downloads.
+This `audio_input` directory can serve as a default location for downloaded files or for user-provided local files.

 ## Usage

-*   **Local Files:** To process a local audio file, place it in this directory (or any other accessible path) and provide its path to the CLI or upload it via the web app.
+*   **Local Files:** To process a local audio file, you can place it in this directory and provide its path (e.g., `audio_input/my_song.mp3`) to the CLI, or upload it via the web app.
-*   **URL Input:** For seamless processing of audio from YouTube or other online sources, simply provide the URL directly to the chord extraction feature in the web app or CLI.
-The application will handle the temporary download.
+*   **URL Input:** When providing a URL (e.g., YouTube) to the CLI's download command or the web app, the audio will be downloaded.
+The CLI's download command defaults to saving in this `audio_input` directory unless a different output directory is specified.